 Capitalize on your investment.
 Investors buy out at some point, when the value of the investment goes up.

-Here's an example of Investment Capitalization: If you buy a house, you can sell it later at a higher price.
-In the meantime, you can rent it out to tenants.
+Here's an example of Investment Capitalization: If you buy a house, you can sell it later at a higher price, when the market value goes up.

 No matter which business idea you choose, consistency, creativity, a dash of investment capital, and a strong work ethic are the main ingredients to success.

 How To Get Rich - A Case Study

 Warren Buffet, the billionaire also known as the Oracle of Omaha, earned his first investment capital back in the 40s, when he was only 12 years old.
 His job was delivering newspapers.
 He eventually saved $25.

 One day, Warren Buffet found a broken pinball machine.